stohrendorf/CroftEngine/README.md

 # [Installation Guide](https://github.com/stohrendorf/CroftEngine/wiki/Installation-Guide) and [Troubleshooting FAQ](https://github.com/stohrendorf/CroftEngine/wiki/FAQ)

+To play online with others and see their ghosts live, visit https://haunted.earvillage.net/ and register.
+Please note that coop play is purely visual as of right now.
+If you have any idea for improvements about coop play, please don't be afraid to open an issue or a discussion here or join our [Discord](https://discord.gg/FRAVaBZbY5) server.
+If you don't want to register an account, and if you're somewhat technically inclined, you can run a server on your own - see [here](https://github.com/stohrendorf/haunted-coop) for the server code.

 If you don't find an answer for your issue, please open an issue or discussion on GitHub, or join [the Discord](https://discord.gg/FRAVaBZbY5).
 No matter where you post your issue, it will be handled.